KIT-MRT/iv2023-workshop/index.md

 **Effects of Automation on Traffic**: Data-driven predictions can end up being implicitly conditioned on second-order effects.
 For example, seeing a recording vehicle or no driver in an autonomous car can influence traffic participant’s decisions.
 Fixed settings in automated functions, such as safe distances, can influence the traffic flow on highways.
 While this can potentially introduce a distribution shift for prediction algorithms it could be also leveraged to purposefully shape traffic.
 We invite therefore also approaches investigating these second-order effects, propagating in highly interactive scenarios.
-The topics of interest of the workshop include, but are not limited to: